Photo credit @lucygarstangphoto

 Chown’s creative output includes electroacoustic concert works, multi-channel installation, scores for improvisation, site-specific compositions, and custom interface design.
 She is particularly interested in voice, fusing live electronics with vocal improvisation to discover new ways of sounding feminist experiences.

-She has recently graduated with a Double First Class BA(Hons) Degree in Music from the University of Cambridge and is currently engaged in postgraduate studies at the Guildhall School.
+She recently graduated with a Double First Class BA(Hons) Degree in Music from the University of Cambridge and is currently engaged in postgraduate studies at the Guildhall School.

 Jacob Mallinson Bird, Drag Queen, Model, and Professor